MiB64/MiB64/README.md

 * RAM
   * 512MB or more
 * Graphics card
-  * DirectX 8 capable (Jabo's Direct3D8/Icepir8sLegacyLLE)
+  * DirectX 8 capable
-  * OpenGL 3.3 capable (Icepir8sLegacyLLE/GLideN64)
+  * OpenGL 3.3 capable

 <sub>Intel integrated graphics can have issues that are not present with Nvidia and AMD GPU's even when the requirements are met.</sub>